gregsadetsky/checkintopus/README.md

 ### TODO

-- actually return sound urls when onboarding
-- record and upload mp3s of sound/fruit to onboarding subdir of s3 bucket
 - implement sign_in_user_to_the_hub
 - when deleting sound, check that no user have set it as their solo sound -- ask for confirmation, if ok then delete file and set file preference to random community sound
 - add django-storages, setup for s3